Skip to content

 1. It prints faster as it can deposit bigger layers.
 We are a uni FabLab for prototyping not for precise work.
 The 0,4mm nozzle printer is in a separate room and only accessible for the researchers.

 2. Second reason (tbh, I cannot quite recall if it was a reason or a consequence) it was to have less clogs.
 The printers are less often in maintenance because of clogging issues.
-Most of the time when a printer has an issue is because of an overused cable that broke.
+Most of the time when a printer has an issue (after this change) is because of an overused cable that broke.

 I also have 2 Ultimakers that are currently out of use.